DenchiSoft/VTubeStudio/README.md

 Check out this page: https://github.com/DenchiSoft/VTubeStudio/wiki/Plugins

+## Are you a developer looking for a way to receive tracking data from the VTube Studio iPhone app?

+The process for requesting tracking data from the VTube Studio iOS app is described here: https://github.com/DenchiSoft/VTubeStudioBlendshapeUDPReceiverTest

 ## Are you a developer who wants to learn about creating VTube Studio Plugins?

 Everything you're looking for is on this page.
 If you have any questions, please ask in the [Discord](https://discord.gg/VTubeStudio).